-With iSpring Suite, you can level up your training content by building interactive courses, quizzes, video tutorials, and conversation simulations.
-Dialog simulations will be of particular interest to call center trainers, as with this functionality, you can quickly build realistic customer service scenarios that simulate interactions with real customers.
+With iSpring Suite, you can level up your training content by building interactive courses, quizzes, video tutorials, and role-play simulations.
+Role-plays will be of particular interest to call center trainers, as with this functionality, you can quickly build realistic customer service scenarios that simulate interactions with real customers.

-If you have existing training as PowerPoint slides, you can convert these to HTML5 or other eLearning formats such as SCORM, and add to them with assessments and other interactives.
-You can also turn your Word and PDF documents into full-fledged eLearning courses.
+If you have existing training made up of PowerPoint presentations, you can convert these to HTML5 or other e-learning formats such as SCORM, and add to them with assessments and other interactivities.
+You can also turn your Word and PDF documents into full-fledged e-learning courses.

 Once you have built your course, it’s a very fast process to upload from the authoring toolkit to iSpring Learn.
 When your course is on the platform, you can combine it with Zoom integrated video conferencing to build blended learning solutions, for example, to practice customer service role-plays with a trainer.

 With iSpring, you can offer your agents certification programs.
-You can easily set the LMS to automatically issue certificates after a learner completes a course/test.
+You can easily set the LMS to issue certificates automatically after a learner completes a course or quiz.

 If you end up running into problems, you can expect 24/7 technical support. iSpring boasts that 83% of all tickets are resolved within 2 hours, which is an impressive number, as you will know since you operate a call center.